RichardJohnNowell/Citizens-and-Science/README.md

         </a>
 </div>

-This page will introduce the reader to the astounding number and range of different CS projects and includes a simple quiz to help people decide what might suit them.
+<p>This page will introduce the reader to the astounding number and range
+of different citizen science projects and includes a simple quiz to help people decide what might suit them.
 From counting butterflies to clearing marine plastic, from counting lions and ai pollution monitoring, volunteers can and do make a difference.
-I've made contributions to astronomy through CS and many other volunteers' results have made their way into real published sceince.
+I've made contributions to astronomy through citizen science and many other volunteers' results have made their way into real published sceince.
 The two YouTube videos can inform potential citizen scientists about what might be available.
-Each are around 5 or 6 minutes long.
+Each are around 5 or 6 minutes long.</p>

+<p>An image of the Activities page quiz.</p>
 <div align="center">
         <a href="https://github.com/RichardJohnNowell/Citizens-and-Science/blob/main/assets/images/csfe-website-images/csfe-browser/csfe-activities-quiz.jpg?raw=true">
             <img src="https://github.com/RichardJohnNowell/Citizens-and-Science/blob/main/assets/images/csfe-website-images/csfe-browser/csfe-activities-quiz.jpg?raw=true" width="350" height=""  title="csfe-activities-quiz" id="csfe-activities-quiz" alt="csfe-activities-quiz">